 The expert stressed that Russia is not putting a stop to its aggressive steps in Europe, but ignores them, having an alibi in the form of received sanctions, which are currently rather ritualistic.
 The expert pointed out that the last situation when the European Union opposed Russia as a single, united partner took place 12 years ago, after the EU summit in 2007.

 Twelve years later, pro-Putin and pro-Russian parties from different parts of the European Union are gaining strength in Europe. – The importance of parties with sentiment towards Russia will be much higher – said The Warsaw Institute Review expert – Western Europe will increase its support for Russia.
 In my opinion, the next few years will see the EU Member States continue to draw closer to Russia.
 As a result, Russia is once again receiving a signal that it can start to behave aggressively in Europe. – The West did not draw any conclusions from the aggression against Georgia – he added.

 According to Kremlin policy analysts, the political situation in the EU may be the beginning of a “reset” of relations between the West and Russia and the beginning of a greater division in the EU.
 The ideal scenario is a strong Europe with clear Euro-Atlantic support.

-We invite you to take part in the next initiatives of The Warsaw Institute Review quarterly, listen to the podcast, and see the photos from the debate.
+We invite you to take part in the next initiatives of The Warsaw Institute Review quarterly, watch the video, and see the photos from the debate.